Erdogan, ruling AK Party heading for victory in Turkish elections

 Sunday’s vote ushers in a powerful new executive presidency long sought by Erdogan and backed by a small majority of Turks in a 2017 referendum.
 Critics say it will further erode democracy in the NATO member state and entrench one-man rule.

-With 80 percent of votes counted in the presidential race, Erdogan had 54 percent, ahead of Ince on 30 percent, broadcasters said.
+With 90 percent of votes counted in the presidential race, Erdogan had 53 percent, comfortably ahead of Ince on 30 percent, broadcasters said.

 Results being compiled by the Fair Election Platform, formed by opposition parties, also pointed to Erdogan winning the presidency in the first round with about 53 percent.

-In the parliamentary contest, the AK Party had 44 percent and its MHP ally nearly 12 percent, based on 80 percent of votes counted, broadcasters said.
+In the parliamentary contest, the Islamist-rooted AK Party had 43 percent and its MHP ally 11 percent, based on 90 percent of votes counted, broadcasters said.

-In the opposition camp, the CHP had 22 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 10.3 percent, crucially above the 10 percent threshold needed to enter parliament.
+In the opposition camp, the CHP had 22 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 10 percent - the threshold it needs to reach to enter parliament.

-The HDP’s presidential candidate, Selahattin Demirtas, has waged his campaign from a prison near the Greek border as he awaits trial on terrorism-related charges, which he denies.
-He had 7.4 percent, based on more than 80 percent of votes cast.
+The HDP’s presidential candidate, Selahattin Demirtas, has waged his election campaign from a prison near the Greek border as he awaits trial on terrorism-related charges, which he denies.
+He had 7 percent, based on 90 percent of votes cast.

 AK Party supporters clogged a main road in the capital Ankara leading to party headquarters honking horns in celebration.
 Erdogan was expected to address supporters from a balcony of the headquarters building later in the evening.